antz22/ultimate-guide-to-flutter/README.md

   <h2 align="center">:eight_spoked_asterisk: The Ultimate Guide to App Development with Flutter :eight_spoked_asterisk:</h2>

   <p align="center">
-    A complete and comprehensive guide to learning Flutter with explanations, tips, resources, and examples for Dart, Flutter, Firebase, State Management and more.
+    A complete and comprehensive guide to learning Flutter with explanations, screenshots, tips, resources, and examples for Dart, Flutter, Firebase, State Management and more.
   </p>
 </p>
 <br />